Position: Former Research Scientist, NIWA. Currently Expedition leader

 Our research is contributing to the big topic of climate change...
 We are trying to understand it and find a solution so we can mitigate and adapt to our future climate.

-As well as her interest in atmospheric chemistry.
-Katja is interested in science communication.
+As well as her interest in atmospheric chemistry, Katja is passionate about science communication.
 She did an internship working with a German TV station and gives regular talks about climate change to the public.